If you find this manual

 FOCUSING

+Look through the viewfinder to compose your picture and focus by turning the focusing Ring.
 You can focus either by using the center Split-image Spot or the Microprism Image Band that surrounds the center circle.
-(Fig. 26, 27)
+(Fig. 26, 27) Split-image Focusing Microprism Focusing

 REWINDING THE FILM

+(Always avoid direct sunlight when unloading the film).
 2. Unfold the Film Rewind Crank and turn it in the direction of the arrow.
 When the film has been completely rewound, the tension of the Film Rewind Crank is released and it will revolve freely.
 (Fig. 29)

-Ricoh KR-10 Super camera 3.
-Pull up the film rewind Knob to its fullest extent and the Back Cover will open.
-(Fig. 30) Remove the film, push the Film Rewind Knob back into position and close the Back Cover.
+to its fullest extent and the Back Cover will open.
+(Fig. 30) Remove

-* If you wind the film beyond the set number of frames the Film Wind Lever sometimes gets stuck midway and the Film Rewind Release Button cannot be locked in the down position.
+* Never open the Back Cover during rewinding, as light will get in and ruin your film. * If you wind the film beyond the set number of frames the Film Wind Lever sometimes gets stuck midway and the Film Rewind Release Button cannot be locked in the down position.
 If this should happen, rewind the film by keeping the Film Rewind Release Button pressed down with your finger.

 EXPOSURE ADJUSTMENT SYSTEM